eboda/hackbar/README.md

 * Added the "Other" section with the accompaning features (Strip Slashes, Strip Spaces, Extract Links, Reverse String)
 * Added the "XSS" section with the accompaning features (String.fromCharCode, HTML Characters and XSS Alert)
 * Fixed issue with the dropdown menus

+### 1.1 - First Update since the fork and initial release
+* Added Auto-XSS using a [Polygot](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/Polyglots/XSS_Polyglots.txt) or a Custom payload

 ## FAQ
 ### Can you please add move HackBar to the top of the screen?